BitcoinDesign/Guide/guide/getting-started/visual-language.md

 ## The expression scale

-Think about Bitcoin’s visual language as a scale that ranges from muted to highly expressive.
-These images look very different, but they all capture Bitcoin in some way.
-As the identity of Bitcoin is public and community-owned, all these representations are equally valid.
+Think about bitcoin’s visual language as a scale that ranges from muted to highly expressive.
+These images look very different, but they all capture bitcoin in some way.
+As the identity of bitcoin is public and community-owned, all these representations are equally valid.
 This provides enormous creative freedom to designers and illustrators with their own visions.

 {% include image.html
    image = "/assets/images/guide/getting-started/visual-language/expression-scale.png"